• About Lovely Etc.

 Decorating a Cheerful Farmhouse Christmas Tree

-I love gorgeous, Christmas trees where all of the ornaments look effortlessly coordinated and the magazine-perfect.
+I love gorgeous, Christmas trees where all of the ornaments look effortlessly coordinated and magazine-perfect.
 But I also love the eclectic collection of special ornaments we’ve gathered over the years – photo ornaments, handmade ornaments, even special ornaments from our childhoods.

-So every year I try to strike that perfect balance of a Christmas tree that is beautiful but also homey and full of Christmas memories.
 I can’t say for sure that I perfectly nailed it, but my three little boys think our Christmas tree is completely magical, so I’d say that’s a win.

 (Also it doesn’t hurt that they love having their own mini tree in their bedroom.
 That’s where we hang lots of the super sweet ornaments they’ve made as toddlers that aren’t quite what you’d call beautiful.
 They’re thrilled with this solution and so am I.)